kylemichaelreaves/county_in_states/README.md

             return "{0} is not a state.".format(state)
         return counties

-Then I wrote essentially an inverse of the previous function, and finally looped through a list of all the counties in the covid-19 dataframe, from which I built the counties_in_states.py dict.
+Then I wrote essentially an inverse of the previous function.
+I created a dateframe for a given county.
+Then I added the .unique() method to the county_df.state column, to return a list of states where the counties appeared.

     def in_state(county):
         county_df = df[df['county'] == county]